iut-ibk/DynaMind-ToolBox/doc/module.rst

 for the *DynaMind Component API* or via *ViewContainer* using the *DynaMind GDAL API*

-Data Access using the *DynaMind GDAL API*
+Data Access Using the *DynaMind GDAL API*
 -----------------------------------------
 The *DynaMind GDAL API* builds on the widely applied GDAL library.
 In GDAL geometric objects are described as ``Feature``.
 Features contain geometry and attributes describing the object